spotify/helios/docs/testing_framework.md

 3. Run `mvn clean verify`.
 This will build the container, and run the integration test.
 You can also run the integration test in IntelliJ.

-# Running from a build server
+# Run Tests From a Build Server

 1. In your build configuration